wheredoesyourmindgo/serenity-qmk/users/wheredoesyourmindgo/readme.md

 ## Approach

-There are a couple of ways to appoach this layout.
+There are a couple of ways to approach this layout.

 ### Without Home Row Mods (default)